bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/bsc/bep.md

-# Binance Evolution Proposal
+# Binance Evolution Proposal (BEP)

 ## What is BEP2?

-A simple token protocol for easy management of asset on Binance chain <https://github.com/binance-chain/BEPs/blob/master/BEP2.md>
+A simple token protocol for easy management of asset on Binance chain <https://github.com/bnb-chain/BEPs/blob/master/BEP2.md>

 BNB is BEP2